Irishman takes Everesting record from Alberto Contador – VeloNews.com

 Everest is there to be conquered, and former elite cyclist Ronan Mc Laughlin did just that Thursday.

-Mc Laughlin, who rode with Continental level An Post – Chain Reaction team to 2013 and has represented Ireland in the world championships, took the challenge to a new level, stripping his bike of bottle cages, cutting down the bars, and riding on only a single chain ring in a bid to strip all weight possible.
+Mc Laughlin, who rode with Continental level An Post – Chain Reaction team to 2013 and has represented Ireland in the world championships, left no stone unturned in making “marginal gains.”
+The 33-year-old stripped his bike of bottle cages, cut down the bars, and rode on only a single chainring in a bid to remove all weight possible from his S-Works Tarmac.

 “A massive congratulations – your planning, bike prep, and prior knowledge have clearly paid off,” van Bergen said.
 “This is indeed a new Everesting record of 07:04:41 in the www.eveeresting.cc hall of fame.
 Outstanding doesn’t quite cut it…!”

-Mc Laughlin had previously set the Irish Everesting record earlier this month, setting a fifth-fastest time globally.
-The Mamore climb Mc Laughlin rode Thursday was the same which he also used during his previous attempt.
-Mc Laughlin revealed on Instagram before the challenge that the eye-watering ascent was an old favorite, and one that he’d been riding since childhood.
+Mc Laughlin had already set the Irish Everesting record earlier this month, marking a fifth-fastest time globally, using the same Mamore climb as he did Thursday.
+Mc Laughlin revealed on Instagram before this week’s record attempt that the eye-watering ascent was an old favorite.

 “I’ve picked the iconic Mamore Gap because when I first started cycling I used to ride to the base of the gap, strip as much weight off my bike as I could in the form of bottles, saddles bags, anything that I didn’t need and then attempt to summit the climb just once.
 It took me months of training to achieve this.
 Tomorrow I plan to ride the notoriously steep climb not once but nearly 63 times.”

-Mc Laughlin rose to raise money for the Community Rescue Service charity, a search and rescue organization operated by volunteers.
-He’s hoping to raise £8,848 ($11,600USD), and you can donate here.
+Mc Laughlin rode to raise funds for the Community Rescue Service charity, a search and rescue organization operated by volunteers.
+He’s hoping to raise £8,848 ($11,600), and you can donate here.

-You can check out the full details of the ride on Mc Laughlin’s Strava, here.
+You can check out the full details of the ride on Mc Laughlin’s Strava account.